Maltronic/shop-checkout/README.md

 When above comma-separated string is input
 And the fruit names duplicated multiple times within the order Then I should see the total summation returned includes every duplicate of fruit types

+### Sprint 2

+##### Critical Requirements
+- Must allow - buy one, get one free offer on Apples
+- Must allow - 3 for the price of 2 offer on Oranges

+##### Story: Shop Checkout
+In order to allow offers on products
+As a shop owner
+I want to have offers modify the total after calculation based on the order content

+##### Spec 1:
+Given that an order has multiple apples
+When above comma-separated string is input
+Then return a total modified so the summation of apple item prices is halved for the number of apples divisible by 2

+##### Spec 2:
+Given that an order has multiple oranges
+When above comma-separated string is input
+Then return a total modified so the summation of orange item prices is reduced by 1/3 for the number of oranges divisible by 3